UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 </td>
 ```

-Within the div describing the file above, technical metadata about the file
+Within the div element describing the file above, technical metadata about the file
 MAY be included, for example:

 ```